 Opportunities in the field of health information management, including managing, analyzing and coding medical information, are expected to grow through the year 2017.
 In 2015, the mean wage for medical records and health information technicians in Florida was $37,110 (Employ Florida Marketplace).

 In order to be considered for admission into the Medical Information Coder/Biller College Credit Certificate Program, students must:

 Many of the program's courses can be completed entirely online.
 Several courses give students the option of completing them online or on campus, while a few courses in the major require minimal time on campus.
 Most on-campus sessions are held in the evenings at the Altamonte Springs Campus.
 Review the Health Information Management course listing for specific delivery options for each course.

 Our nationally recognized instructors lead the way in offering the highest quality educational experience to all Seminole State students.
-Please visit our faculty Web page for professor biographies and information.

 It takes approximately 1.5 years to complete the Medical Information Coder/Biller Program.
 We encourage you to work with an advisor to develop an educational plan specific to your individual needs.